 Our inspection of your home will arm you with the knowledge to make an educated and informed decision to feel confident in your selection.
 We want to be sure that you know what you will need to do now to make your home comfortable, as well as how to maintain it in the future.
 We cover all the major systems of the home, including; electrical, heating and air conditioning, roofing, basement/crawlspace, lot drainage, exterior and interior finishes, and many other items.
 We encourage you to follow us as we complete the inspection so we can tell you about your future home.
 In the occasion that we locate a major deficiency or a large number of minor issues, you and your family can weigh the positives verse the negatives and chose to move forward with the purchase or back out.
 Either way, that choice will be yours.
 We will simply provide you with the information about the home that we find during the inspection.

 Completed New Home Inspection

-Even if we weren’t there for you plan review/lot selection or pre-drywall inspection, we can still handle your final inspection before closing, as well as an 11-month re-inspection after closing (before the 12-month builder warranty expires).
+Even if we weren’t there for you plan review/lot selection, foundation inspection, or pre-drywall inspection, we can still handle your final inspection before closing, as well as an 11-month re-inspection after closing (before the 12-month builder warranty expires).
 Over our 45 years of inspecting, we are aware of how certain building deficiencies will progress if uncorrected.
 We will inspect for Code Compliance, building component adequacy, as well how drainage has been arranged around your new home.
 While we can’t predict the future, but we use our training, knowledge, and experience to diagnose to help issues before you close.

 Keep in mind, that at any time after you closed on your newly built home, we are available to consult on issues that may arise in the future.
 We offer no cost phone or email consultations for our previous clients.
 For instance, if you are having basement moisture problems 15 years after closing or just need advice on how to properly maintain your home, just call us.